 Aqueous film-forming foam (AFFF) or more commonly known as fire fighting foam has been used since the 1970’s for fighting jet fuel and petroleum fires.
 Firefoam works by creating a blanket over the flames that cuts off fuel from the oxygen it needs in order to burn.
 To help smother the flames chemicals known as Perfluoroalkyl and polyfluoroalkyl substances (PFAS) are used in firefoam.
-According to the EPA certain PFAS have been classified as “Emerging Contaminents.”
+According to the EPA, certain PFAS have been classified as “Emerging Contaminants.”
 In other words, PFAS are likely dangerous to your health.
 Along with the findings of the EPA the American Cancer Society has linked possible cancers in firefighters to PFAS.

 Cancers Associated with PFAS Include:

 Firefighters who have worked as airport or military firefighters are at a much higher risk of PFAS exposure.
 As recent as 2018 it was a Federal Airport Administration (FAA) requirement to use fire fighting foam containing PFAS following U.S. Navy Guidelines.

 Many Branches of the military have used fire fighting foam containing PFAS since the 1960s.
 It has been used so regularly that it was common to be used even during training exercises and non-critical missions.
 It was so coveted by the military because of its ability to put out jet fuel fires.
 All Military Branches are currently phasing out the use of firefoam containing PFAS.

 Companies that have produced or used firefoam for years including 3M and Dupont as well as the DoD are now coming under legal and medical scrutiny.
 According to reports, there has been knowledge of the risks associated with fire fighting foam without action.
 If you believe that you may be suffering from cancer caused by fire fighting foam you can take legal action and seek compensation from these companies today.